Tidal deformability in neutron stars from a microscopic point of view: The speed of sound in neutron star matter

 In the QCD limit of deconfined quarks in the presence of asymptotic freedom, quarks should behave like free fermions.
 Some perturbative QCD calculations~\cite{BWK23} support the conformal limit, $(v_s/c)^2 = 1/3$.
 We observed that an EoS that's subconformal at all densities (that is, Eq.~(\ref{vs}) with the asymptotic limit replaced by 1/3), cannot generate sufficiently large masses.
 On the other hand, the speed of sound can be asymptotically conformal and non-monotone.
 A scenario where the speed of sound peaks around few to several times nuclear density and then falls back to approach the QCD limit for deconfined quark matter would signify some sort of phase transition with the conformal limit reached well beyond central densities of the heaviest observed neutron stars.
 The superconformality condition, $\Big (\frac{v_s}{c} \Big )^2 > 1/3$, satisfied {\it on the average} in neutron stars may have fundamental implications on the trace of the energy-momentum tensor at the center of rotating neutron stars~\cite{Raissa+24}.

-Here, we will explore parametrizations where the speed of sound is consistent with the conformal limit as the density approaches infinity.
-This can be simulated adding a second, skewed gaussian function to Eq.~(\ref{vs}), and of course changing the asymptotic value to 1/3:
+Here, we will explore parametrizations where the speed of sound is consistent with the conformal limit as the density approaches infinity~\cite{Tew18}.
+As an extension of Eq.~(\ref{vs}), a natural choice might be to add a second, skewed, gaussian function, which approaches the asymptotic value of 1/3:

 We solve for $c_1$ and $c_2$ as done above, matching Eq.~(\ref{skew}) and its derivative to the values at threshold, within a chosen parameter space for the remaining three coefficients, $c_3, c_4, c_5$.
 The widths $w$ and $w_2$ are obtained by normalizing both gaussians in the standard way.
 Although this procedure can provide a very large number of possibilities, we observed that the roots, $c_1$ and $c_2$, converge easily within limited ranges for the free parameters: $c_3 \approx [0,1]$, $c_4 \approx [1, 4] fm^{-3}$, $c_5 \approx [-50, 50]$.
 In fact, the roots tend to cluster around a few pairs of $c_1, c_2$ values, weakly sensitive to the large variations in $c_5$, and only moderately sensitive to variations of $c_3$ and $c_4$.
 As a consequence, those parametrizations produce very similar M(R) results.
-A representative case is shown by the green curves on the left-hand side of Fig.~\ref{fig_conf}, where we have chosen a polytropic index of 3.5 to ensure that the new curves would stand out in between the other two sets from Fig.~\ref{7+vs}.
+A representative case is shown by the green curves on the left-hand side of Fig.~\ref{fig_conf}, where we have chosen a polytropic index of 3.5 to ensure that the new curves would stand out in between the other two sets from.
 The corresponding curves for the dimensionless speed of sound are seen to approach the conformal limit on the right-hand side of Fig.~\ref{fig_conf}.
 We also note that implementing the conformal limit at all densities would not allow sufficiently large masses.
 Maximum masses as large as those recently observed require a rapid rise of the pressure soon after the first matching point.

-It is interesting to observe that the left panels in Fig.~\ref{7+vs} and Fig.~\ref{fig_conf} are consistent with each other, in the sense that the green curves are what one would expect from the non-conformal calculation and an adiabatic index that's in between the other two.
+It is interesting to observe that, on the left panel of Fig.~\ref{fig_conf}, the green curves are what one would expect from the non-conformal calculation and an adiabatic index that's in between the other two.
 In contrast, the green predictions on the right are dramatically different from the red or blue predictions.
 This suggests that the maximum mass is only weakly sensitive to the super-high density behavior of the EoS.